SITE PARTNER: lexus of brisbane is valued partner of Must Do Brisbane

 Newstead River Walk

-This charming Newstead riverfront walk of approximately 2km return passes Brisbane's by oldest house and ends at a stunning cafe brasserie on Breakfast Creek.
+This charming Newstead riverfront walk of approximately 2km return passes Brisbane's by oldest house and ends at Breakfast Creek Road.

 The clearly signposted entrance to the riverwalk can be found opposite Gasworks Plaza so park in the streets around here, or alternatively, take a ferry to Teneriffe Terminal and walk 5 minutes along Skyring Tce towards the plaza.